INSIGHT-Tax exemption may be key to move of Keurig's coffee buying to Switzerland

 There is a downside to the tax strategy that can be

-as once they are brought back to the United States, they can be
+offshore, as once they are brought back to the U.S. they can be

 taxed.
 That is fine if a company needs the money for a big